 Want to try your luck and get your kids to eat like the Irish on St. Patrick’s Day?
-From a warm, savory stew to sweet, soft snack bars, we found five easy recipes you can enjoy with your little leprechauns.
+From a warm, savory stew to sweet, soft snack bars, we found eight easy Irish food recipes you can enjoy with your little leprechauns.
 Sláinte!

 St. Patrick’s Day wouldn’t be quite the same without Irish Soda Bread, and lucky for you, blogger Alexandra Hedin makes hers in the form of a super yummy scone.
 Serve one to your little leprechaun for breakfast, or do a batch up proper for an after-school tea party.
 Either way, these will be a favorite with your whole crew.
 Get the recipe here.